Homemade elderberry cordial is one of my go to elderberry recipes, for making immune-boosting, refreshing drinks.

 Elderberry cordial is a wonderful way to make use of wild elderberries, if you’re lucky enough to live in an area where they grow.
 This recipe uses dried berries so it can be made all year round.

-Perfect for the winter season this cordial brings antioxidant benefits, especially when paired with local honey.
+Perfect for the winter and flu season this cordial brings antioxidant benefits, especially when paired with local honey.

 Elderberries are in season between August and October and can be found in the woodlands and hedgerows of Ireland.